 The Greek Lamb Stew

-Like this hearty, comforting Lamb stew that we call Arnaki Fricase.
-And is basically a Greek version of a French Fricase.
-So this lamb stew is made with greens like plenty of lettuce and celery, spring onions and leek, and a bit of dill.
+Like this hearty and cozy Lamb stew that we call Arnaki Fricassee.
+And is basically a Greek version of a French Fricassee.
+This lamb stew is made with greens like plenty of lettuce and celery, spring onions and leek, and a bit of dill.
 After it has simmered to the point it falls off the bone, the stew gets slightly thickened using egg & lemon.

 The flavor of this stew is also similar to a traditional soup we make here in Greece and we call Magiritsa.
 It is served the night before Easter.
 To celebrate the resurrection of Christ and the end of the 40 days of lent (which only a few very religious people follow nowadays).
 Now I won't be uploading a recipe for that, because a.) you probably won't be able to find the ingredients for making it, and b.) you probably wouldn't even want to try it!